juholeht/decentralized-marketplace/README.md

 Online Marketplace

-Description: Create an online marketplace that operates on the blockchain.
+Description: Create an online marketplace that operates on the blockchain and product pictures are stored in IPFS.

 There are a list of stores on a central marketplace where shoppers can purchase goods posted by the store owners.